Feeling Restless In Self-Isolation? Step Outside for A Cardio Workout

 For both of these types of training it is important to be aware of your Maximum Heart rate (MHR).
 You can use a simple equation to work this out -220 minus your age.
 By way of example, if you are 20 years old you subtract 20 from 220 – leaving you with an MHR of 200 beats per minute.

 HIIT- High Intensity Interval Training

 In my opinion the jury is still out as to which type of cardio is best as I believe each type has its time and place.
-My approach is usually if I know my diet has been good and I have not consumed more calories then I allow myself, I will do steady state cardio which usually consists of a walk on the treadmill.
-In the alternative, if you have eaten an more calories throughout the day than HIIT may be the better alternative due to the longer lasting metabolic effect.
+My approach is usually if I know my diet has been good.
+I will do steady state cardio which usually consists of a walk on the treadmill.
+If you have eaten an more calories throughout the day than HIIT may be the better alternative due to the longer lasting metabolic effect.